 Finally, if the Defense requests a Dessureault instruction be given to the jury then the judge must instruct the jury that they must be satisfied beyond a reasonable doubt that the in-court identification was "independent" of the previous pretrial identification.
 If the jury finds that the in-court identification was not obtained from an independent source, then the jury has to find the identification through some other evidence.

-Searching for a lawyer for a drug charge in Phoenix?
 The attorneys at MayesTelles PLLC are experienced in conducting Dessureault hearings as well as challenging every aspect of the state's case.
-For more information on how we can build a successful defense in your case, contact the experienced attorneys at MayesTelles PLLC.
+For more information on how we can build a successful defense in your case, contact the attorneys at MayesTelles PLLC.